Jeffreys38/Calculator/README.md

 2. Decursive
 3. Why do we have to use interface

-**After you see my code in this repo, you will understand, we have to use polymorphism of OOP, and reuseable code.**
+**After you see my code in this repo, you will understand, why we have to use polymorphism of OOP, and reuseable code.**

 ### Support
 1. Fraction